OffchainLabs/arbitrum-monitoring/packages/retryable-monitor/README.md

 # Retryables Monitor

-This tool is designed to assist in identifying and displaying the status of retryable tickets sent from a parent chain to any Arbitrum/Orbit chain.
+This tool is designed to assist in identifying and displaying the status of retryable tickets sent to an Arbitrum chain from its parent chain.
 Read more about retryable tickets [here](https://docs.arbitrum.io/arbos/l1-to-l2-messaging).

 ## Prerequisites